Jane Witherspoon is a Canadian expat adventurer, yoga instructor and passionate rambler who recently relocated from Panama to Denia, Spain.

 A healthy diet and getting enough sleep are also important.
 I know this is easy to say with many of us struggling with getting a good night’s sleep.
 Between night sweats and insomnia a restful sleep can seem like a thing of the past.

-Connecting with others, we are social animals and we need to interact and find connections with others to remain mentally healthy along with creating mental stimulation.
+Connecting with others also contributes to brain health.
+We are social animals and we need to interact and enjoy the mental stimulation that comes with connecting with others to remain mentally healthy.

 In Buddhism what is known as the beginner’s mind